TryQuiet/quiet/README.md

 See our [FAQ](https://github.com/TryQuiet/monorepo/wiki/Quiet-FAQ) for answers to common questions and a comparison of Quiet with similar apps.

+## Getting started

+To try Quiet, download the [latest release](https://github.com/TryQuiet/monorepo/releases/latest) for your platform (.dmg for macOS, .exe for Windows, etc.) and install it in the normal way.
+Then create a community, and open the community's settings to invite members.

+If you'd like to help develop Quiet, see [Contributing to Quiet](#contributing-to-quiet).

 ## Features

 * **Team Chat** - Create a "community" for your team or organization and invite members.